AaveChan/aave-gov3-gas/README.md

+# Setup

+- Edit the .env file and set:

-edit .env file for the desired block range & add your etherscan API key.
+  - the desired block range
+  - an etherscan API key
+  - (optional) an ETH RPC (your own node will make computation faster)

-`npm i`
+- Install packages: `npm i`

+# Run

 `node index.js`